oscarcpozas/cooking-app-flutter/README.md

 -------

-More documentation coming soon...
+This project a simple example about potential of Dart + Flutter for create mobile apps cross-platform with one code.

 ### How run the project

-You need Dart and Flutter installed in your system.
+You need lastest version of Flutter installed in your system for build and run the project.

 ```shell
 $ flutter run